Paid prison labour: United States

 Work programs operate in 88% of prisons in the United States and employ approximately 775,000 prisoners.
 The vast majority of inmates are employed in support and maintenance roles, delivering mail, washing dishes and doing laundry.
 In the federal prison system, pay rates for these jobs range between US$0.12 to US$0.40 per hour.
 A smaller 4% of the U.S. prison population work in ‘correctional industries’, producing goods and services which are then sold externally to government agencies, Schools and non-profit organisations.
 U.S. states have their own correctional programs, while the federal system operates in partnership with the UNICOR initiative.

 Across the U.S., receipt of wage payment and the amount of this payment differs.
 In most cases, the state and the Federal Bureau of Prisons (BOP) provide compensation for working prisoners; however, some states (e.g. Texas) do not pay prisoners for labour and others (e.g. Florida) generally only pay inmates involved in industry jobs.
-A relatively low number of incarcerated individuals work for private businesses, with only 6% of state and 16% of federal prisoners working in association with private companies as opposed to approximately 2,220,300 prisoners who work in prison maintenance.
+A relatively low number of incarcerated individuals work for private businesses, with only 6% of state and 16% of federal prisoners working in association with private companies of the approximately 2,220,300 prisoners in the United States.

 Wages earned by inmates in the U.S. are credited to their electronic bank accounts bi-weekly.
 Court-ordered or statutorily mandated deductions such as filing fees, child support, transition and restriction fees may be derived from these bi-weekly wage payments.

 Triggered by the Prison Industry Enhancement Act in 1979, a wave of U.S. legislation re-authorised paid prison labour.
 It dictated that prisoners in all 50 states must work during their incarceration.
 The private use of inmate labour remains prohibited in various international conventions, for instance, the ILO 1930 Convention Against Forced Labour.
 However, private use is permissible in the U.S. through federal and state laws, which are grounded in the 13th Constitutional amendment abolishing slavery except as a punishment for a crime.